-Busines Risk Valuation for Capital Other Summary Perform Profile Solvency Purposes Management Information
+Summary Business and System of Risk Valuation for Capital Other Performance Governance Profile Solvency Purposes Management Information

 The Risk Management Framework is embedded throughout the Company and forms an integral part of the management and Board processes and decision-making framework across the Company.
-The key elements of the Risk Management Framework comprise: • Risk appetite:
+The key elements of the Risk Management Framework comprise:

-- Risk governance, including risk policies and business standards, risk oversight committees and roles and responsibilities; and - The processes used to identify, measure, manage, monitor and report (IMMMR) risks, including the use of risk models and stress and scenario testing.
+- Risk Appetite Framework: - Risk governance, including risk policies and business standards, risk oversight committees and roles and responsibilities; and - The processes used to identify, measure, manage, monitor and report (IMMMR) risks, including the use of risk models and stress and scenario testing.